wmhafiz/SmartGeo2015_talk/slides/mobile-app-2.md

 #### location aware

 note:
-google like
-search restaurant near me
+searching is location-aware, so if you want to search a restaurant within 10 km from me, you can do so